You or someone you know may be eligible for help with home heating bills. The Wisconsin Home Energy Plus Program provides energy assistance to help

-Income qualification for WHEAP is currently based on 60% of the state median income level over a three-month period.
+Income qualification is currently based on 60 percent of the state median income level during the past month.
+Apply online at energybenefit.wi.gov.

-You may qualify for assistance if your gross income for the last three months is less than the amount shown below for your family size.
+You may qualify for assistance if your gross income for the last month is less than the amount shown below for your family size.

 - It's a one-time yearly benefit payment

-- Benefits are normally available October 1-May 15
+- Benefits are normally available Oct.
+1 to May 15

 - You do not have to pay the money back